Delaware: Climate

+Summers are long, hot, and humid in Delaware, often with intense (but brief) late day thundershowers.
+Delaware averages 2,300 hrs of sunshine annually (higher than the USA average).
+Winters are modestly cool to cold in northern Delaware, and cool to mild in southern Delaware.
+The normal seasonal snowfall ranges from about 20.0 inches in Wilmington to only 10.0 inches in Lewes.
+In many winters no snow will fall in coastal Delaware.
+Northern Delaware falls into USDA Garden Zone 7a, while southern and coastal areas fall into USDA zone 7b and 8a.
+The milder climate in southern Delaware allows for subtropical flora such as the windmill palm, needle palm, and dwarf palmetto.

+Delaware's all-time record high of 110 F was recorded at Millsboro on July 21, 1930.
+The all-time record low of -17 F was also recorded at Millsboro, on January 17, 1893.
+The hardiness zones are 7B and 8A at the Delaware Beaches.

 Environment

 The transitional climate of Delaware supports a wide variety of vegetation.
 In the northern third of the state are found Northeastern coastal forests and mixed oak forests typical of the northeastern United States.
 In the southern two-thirds of the state are found Middle Atlantic coastal forests.
 Trap Pond State Park, along with areas in other parts of Sussex County, for example, support the northernmost stands of bald cypress trees in North America.

 Environmental management

 Delaware provides government subsidy support for the clean-up of property "lightly contaminated" by hazardous waste, the proceeds for which come from a tax on wholesale petroleum sales.

 Municipalities

 Wilmington is the state's most populous city (70,635) and its economic hub.
 It is located within commuting distance of both Philadelphia and Baltimore.
 Dover is the state capital and the second most populous city (38,079).